xav-ie/dots/packages/focus-or-open-application/README.md

 It depends on yabai for the focus functionality.

+If the app has multiple windows, it will choose the last window in the list of windows to enable window switching functionality.
+This is most helpful to say, break a meeting tab into its own window and ensure it never gets lost amongst the rest of your tabs.

 ## Installation

 I recommend adding this to your NixOS flake if you want to use this long